raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 ### Reporting Bugs

 The guide for submitting a **bug report**.
-Following the guidelines helps us (maintainers and the community) to understand the problem and come up with a fix.
+If you follow this guide, you help our maintainers and the community to understand the problem and come up with a fix.

 #### Before Submitting a Bug Report